saegl5/jiayou_create_calendar/README.md

 <br>

-A special thank you to James Armstrong for adding recurring events and regular expressions.
+A special thank you to Chi (David) Yu and James Armstrong.
+Chi contributed the idea of developing the app using Google Apps Script, and James contributed recurring events and regular expressions.